josmar-crwdstffng/angular/aio/content/guide/architecture-components.md

 Angular defines a number of directives of both kinds, and you can define your own using the  `@Directive()` decorator.

 Just as for components, the metadata for a directive associates the decorated class with a `selector` element that you use to insert it into HTML.
-In templates, directives typically appear within an element tag as attributes, either by name or as the target of an assignment or a binding.
+In templates, directives typically appear within an element as attributes, either by name or as the target of an assignment or a binding.

 #### Structural directives